goto40/self-dsl/docs/xtext_code_generation_xtend.md

   * The example also shows that a **modularization** is possible (see how code for "Features" is inserted).
-  * Many aspects may look scary at first sight, but are extremely valuable for teh given task of textual artifact generation:
+  * Many aspects may look scary at first sight, but are extremely valuable for the given task of textual artifact generation:
     See [xtext_xtend.md](xtext_xtend.md).

 Note: